 Submit official transcripts from all colleges previously attended

-Provide evidence of immunization against measles, mumps, and rubella from a physician (except fully online students).
+Provide evidence of immunization against measles, mumps, and rubella from a physician.

 And, for those to whom it applies, submit documentation of New York state provisional or initial certification and/or GRE scores.